lericson/pylibmc/docs/behaviors.rst

 ``"remove_failed"``
    Remove a server from the server list after operations on it have failed for the specified number of times in a row.
-See the `section on failover <failover>`.
+See the section on Failover_.

 .. _failure_limit: